Transitions

 It is always in a state of flux, even when I declare a piece complete.
 My decision to move on to another work is fraught with both discomfort and excitement.

-When declaring a piece finished I ponder whether the composition will be helped by adding or subtracting any other elements?
-With abstracted work the answer is less clear.
-Add in the intuitive component of my work and it becomes even more abstracted and liminal, so to speak.
+When declaring a piece finished, I ponder whether the composition will be helped by adding or subtracting any other elements?
+With abstracted work, the answer is less clear.
+Adding the intuitive component to my work makes it even more abstract and liminal, so to speak.

 Expectations and the State of Liminality

 Rarely do I consider my life set in stone or too comfortable.
 Because whenever I have, it has turned on me.
-Not always negative, just not what I had expected.
+Not consistently negative, just not what I had expected.

 For example, if I don't like the direction my painting is taking, I either change it completely or work on something else.
-Or if I am writing a story that is just sitting in limbo, I walk away for sometimes days.
+Or if I’m writing a story that’s just sitting in limbo, I walk away for sometimes days.
 Giving my mind time to wander or ponder other items of interest.
-When I reimagine my expectations, regardless of what I am working on, opportunities arise that I had not considered.
+When I reimagine my expectations, regardless of what I’m working on, opportunities arise that I had ’t considered.

-It becomes vital to transition from one threshold to another, by not holding tight those possessions and beliefs that put our state of mind in chains.
+It becomes vital to transition from one threshold to another by not holding on to those possessions and beliefs that put our state of mind in chains.

 Death and the Threshold We Levitate